Crane1195/GCCPCB/code/README.md

 ![image](https://i.imgur.com/S65sGQo.png)

 Navigate to where you have the GCCPCB-XX folder, and double click one, then repeat the process for the other.
+I will be adding a library for the Nunchuk port soon, which you will install in the same way as the other two.
+You will only need to install these libraries and the Arduino IDE once.
+For future updates, you will just have to download the new code, and upload it using the method below.

 ![image](https://i.imgur.com/Bc7xqCz.png)